Robinpig/Note/docs/CS/Java/JDK/Basic/String.md

 The implementation of the string concatenation operator is left to the discretion of a Java compiler, as long as the compiler ultimately conforms to The Java Language Specification.
 For example, the javac compiler may implement the operator with `StringBuffer`, `StringBuilder`, or `java.lang.invoke.StringConcatFactory` depending on the JDK version.
 The implementation of string conversion is typically through the method toString, defined by Object and inherited by all classes in Java.

+Avoid strings where other types are more appropriate:
+- Strings are poor substitutes for other value types.
+- Strings are poor substitutes for enum types.
+- Strings are poor substitutes for aggregate types.

 ## structure